maths/stack-web/website_files/Events/2024-03-27-AuthOMathGGB.md

 ### Sign up

-Please register using this form by Monday 18th March 2024: <https://www.authomath.org/?page_id=1876&lang=en>
+Please register using this form by Wednesday 20th March 2024: <https://www.authomath.org/?page_id=1876&lang=en>

 You are welcome to attend the event in person.
 A vegetarian sandwich lunch will be provided for every participant attending in-person.
 If you have any special dietary requirements, please email <a href="mailto:K.Zerva@ed.ac.uk">Konstantina Zerva</a> after you have completed the registration form.